john-laubscher/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - Name is identified in personalDice function, but used in the return function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - Dan's name will always stay the same, but the roll will be different due to the math.random.
 c.
 What is the lexical scope of `newRoll`?
+  - Other code can access it from within the function, but not from outside of it

 ### Task 3 - Stretch Goals